Glycated hemoglobin: Damage mechanisms

 Glycated hemoglobin causes an increase of highly reactive free radicals inside blood cells, altering the properties of their cell membranes.
 This leads to blood cell aggregation and increased blood viscosity, which results in impaired blood flow.

 Another way glycated hemoglobin causes damage is via inflammation, which results in atherosclerotic plaque (atheroma) formation.
 Free-radical build-up promotes the excitation of Fe2+-hemoglobin through Fe^{3+}-Hb into abnormal ferryl hemoglobin (Fe4+-Hb).
 Fe4+ is unstable and reacts with specific amino acids in hemoglobin to regain its Fe3+ oxidation state.
 Hemoglobin molecules clump together via cross-linking reactions, and these hemoglobin clumps (multimers) promote cell damage and the release of Fe4+-hemoglobin into the matrix of innermost layers (subendothelium) of arteries and veins.
 This results in increased permeability of interior surface (endothelium) of blood vessels and production of pro-inflammatory monocyte adhesion proteins, which promote macrophage accumulation in blood vessel surfaces, ultimately leading to harmful plaques in these vessels.

 Highly glycated Hb-AGEs go through vascular smooth muscle layer and inactivate acetylcholine-induced endothelium-dependent relaxation, possibly through binding to nitric oxide (NO), preventing its normal function.
-NO is a potent vasodilator and also inhibits formation of plaque-promoting LDLs (i.e. “bad cholesterol”) oxidized form.
+NO is a potent vasodilator and also inhibits the formation of plaque-promoting LDLs (sometimes called "bad cholesterol") oxidized form.

 This overall degradation of blood cells also releases heme from them.
 Loose heme can cause oxidation of endothelial and LDL proteins, which results in plaques.